scott-o-k/homework/Milestones/m3/php_project/Readme.md

 - State 3: The request is a POST
   - For each pair of inputs the program will validate the input in the text field according to the "type" specified in the corresponding dropdown box and then output the results of the validation.

+Your project will have the following classes that will be used to perform validation of the text inputs:
+- Validator: this is the parent class of all the "concrete" validator sub-classes
+- EmailValidator: validate an email address
+- UsernameValidator: validate a username
+- PasswordValidator: validate a password
+- PhoneValidator: validate a phone number
+- NumberValidator: validate a number
+- ValidatorFactory: create an appropriate Validator for a given input type

+Don't think too much about classes or validation until we have covered them in class

 Your project **must** have these two files:
 - super_validator.php: this will be the main "front-end" to your project which is hit by the client